garden-io/garden/docs/using-garden/configuration-files.md

 The project-wide `garden.yml` defines the project's name, the default configuration used for each [environment](../reference/glossary.md#environment) (via the `environmentDefaults` field), and environment-specific [provider](../reference/glossary.md#provider) configuration.
-The above only configures a `local` environment, but you could add further environments, such as a remote Kubernetes environment, where you'd use the `kubernetes` (i.e. remote) provider instead of `local-kubernetes`.
+The above only configures a `local` environment, but you could add further environments, such as a [remote Kubernetes](./remote-clusters.md) environment, where you'd use the `kubernetes` provider instead of `local-kubernetes`.

 Here, project-wide configuration variables can also be specified (global, and/or environment-specific).
 These are then available for substitution in any string value in any module's `garden.yml`.

 For example, assuming the above project configuration, `"foo-${var.my-variable}-bar"` would evaluate to `"foo-hello-variable-bar"` when used as a string value in a module's `garden.yml`.
+See [Template strings](#template-strings) below for more on templating your configuration files.

 ## Module Configuration